cliosight/Docs/Spec.md

  [Form](#form)  &nbsp;&nbsp;|&nbsp;&nbsp;      [Report](#report)   &nbsp;&nbsp;|&nbsp;&nbsp;     [Dashboard](#dashboard)   &nbsp;&nbsp;|&nbsp;&nbsp;    [Trigger and Job](#trigger)   &nbsp;&nbsp;|&nbsp;&nbsp;  [Workflow](#workflow)

 # Form <a name="form"></a>
 A form is the data input method for populating tables.
 It can have multiple sub-forms.
 It supports all basic input elements of a conventional HTML5 form.
-With the pre and post HTML JSON tags a form can function like a web page.
+With the 'pre' and 'post' HTML JSON tags a form can function like a web page.
 A form is complete, except for the limitation that it can have only one submit button.
-## An Example of Using Forms - The Meeting Scheduler Application <a name="form_example"></a>
+## An Example of Using Forms - A Meeting Scheduler Application <a name="form_example"></a>
 For an application like a meeting scheduler portal, forms can be used to create contacts, groups and meeting requests.
-Data collected with forms can be used to [automate](#automation) tasks like sending out emails.
+Data collected with these forms can be used to [automate](#automation) tasks like sending out emails.

 [Contact](https://app.cliosight.com/app/forms/35/show?noNavbar=true)
 [Group](https://app.cliosight.com/app/forms/34/show?noNavbar=true)